duncombe/glossary/README.md

   <DD>Tab Separated Values (CSV/TSV)

   <DT><a name="U"></a><a href=#contents>U</a><DD>
-  <DT>UCAR
+  <DT>UAF<DD>Unified Access Framework
-  <DD>University Corporation for Atmospheric Research
+  <DT>UCAR<DD>University Corporation for Atmospheric Research
   <DT>UDDC<DD>Unidata Data Discovery Convention?
 Former acronym for ACDD.
-A metadata rubric service provided by the THREDDS
-server extension library.
+A metadata rubric service provided by the THREDDS server extension library.
-  <DT>UAF
-  <DD>Unified Access Framework

   <DT><a name="V"></a><a href=#contents>V</a><DD>
-  <DT>vocabulary
-  <DD>This is a computer science term, not grammar.
+  <DT>vocabulary<DD>This is a computer science term, not grammar.
 The same yet subtly different.
 From [IOOS Vocabularies](https://github.com/ioos/vocabularies) README, "Controlled vocabularies clarify the meaning of common concepts and enable more interoperable data systems through more precise definitions and machine readable online references."

   <DT><a name="W"></a><a href=#contents>W</a><DD>
   <DT>WCS <DD>Web Coverage Service - The Open Geospatial Consortium Web